-Description At December 31, 2023, the Company's asset retirement obligations totaled \$346.8 million.
-As described of the in Note 2, the fair value of a liability for an asset retirement obligation is recognized in the period in Matter which it is incurred if a reasonable estimate of fair value can be made.
-If a tangible long lived asset with an existing asset retirement obligation is acquired, a liability for that obligation is recognized at the asset's acquisition or in-service date.
-Because of the complexity involved in estimating the expected cash outflows, management used a specialist to estimate the expected cash outflows for the Company's asset retirement obligations as of December 31, 2023.
+Description At December 31, 2024, the Company's asset retirement obligations totaled \$407.0 million.
+As described in of the Matter Note 2, the fair value of a liability for an asset retirement obligation is recognized in the period in which it is incurred if a reasonable estimate of fair value can be made.
+If a tangible long lived asset with an existing asset retirement obligation is acquired, a liability for that obligation is recognized at the asset's acquisition or inservice date.

-Auditing the Company's asset retirement obligations was complex and judgmental due to the estimation required by management to determine the estimated present value of the amount of dismantlement, removal, site reclamation and similar activities associated with the Company's oil and natural gas properties.
-In particular, the estimate was sensitive to assumptions such as the expected cash outflows for asset retirement obligations and the ultimate productive life of the properties.
+Auditing the Company's asset retirement obligations for new or updated estimates was complex and judgmental due to the estimation required by management to determine the estimated present value of the amount of dismantlement, removal, site reclamation and similar activities associated with the Company's oil and gas properties.
+In particular, the estimate was sensitive to assumptions such as the cost to arrive at the expected cash outflows for asset retirement obligations.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's process to estimate asset retirement obligations, including controls over management's review of the assumptions described above.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the internal controls over the Company's process to estimate asset retirement obligations, including internal controls over management's review of the assumptions described above.

-Our audit procedures included, among others, testing the assumptions discussed above and the underlying data used by the Company.
+Our audit procedures included, among others, testing the assumptions discussed above used by the Company for new or updated estimates.
 For example, we evaluated expected cash outflows for asset retirement obligations by comparing to recent offshore activities and costs.
-We also compared the ultimate productive life of the properties to forecasts of production based on estimates of oil and natural gas reserves, as estimated by independent reserve engineers.
-We involved our specialists to assist in our evaluation of the expected cash flows for asset retirement obligations.
+We involved our specialists to assist in our evaluation of the costs to arrive at expected cash outflows for asset retirement obligations.